-Advertising Video On Demand (or AVOD) is the version that’s “free” — or at least it’s free in that you don’t put any money up front first, just your time.
+You might be wondering, “what is AVOD, and how can it help me generate revenue?”
+AVOD, or Advertising Video On Demand, is the version that’s “free” — or at least it’s free in that you don’t put any money up front first, just your time.
 Think Facebook, YouTube, Instagram, Vimeo, and the like, where you’re probably signing up to create an account if you’re a regular viewer, but it’s not necessary since the content is free.
 The only thing viewers are giving these platforms is their time.
 Regardless, your time is worth something, and that’s why AVOD works — the content creators or the platform is selling time (or eyeballs, depending on how you look at it).
 This culminates as ads, sponsored content, commercials, etc., throughout your “free” content.

 Transactional Video On Demand (or TVOD) is the exact opposite of AVOD.
 Instead of watching for free with a couple of ads interspersed, consumers pay up front for the content, and then usually experience ad-free content.
 As consumers skip more and more commercials, transactional video on demand has grown in popularity because a lot of people prefer the ad-free experience.
 Instead of paying up front, you pay for the content you consume — think iTunes and some Prime Video content.
 This is most applicable for extended content like videos or sporting events, and it gets customer buy-in by offering an attractive price relative to the material.
 Think about your last movie night where you wanted to watch a movie that you didn’t own — did you consider buying it for a couple of bucks?
 Speaking from personal experience, I ALWAYS shell out a few bucks for a movie that I want to watch, especially with my family, because it’s convenient.